sonic-net/SONiC/doc/port_auto_neg/port-auto-negotiation-design.md

 ### High-Level Design

 - SAI API requirements is covered in section [SAI API](#sai-api).
-- 4 new CLI commands will be added to sonic-utilities sub module.
-These CLI commands support user to configure auto negotiation mode, advertised speeds, interface type and advertised interface types for a given interface.
+- 5 new CLI commands will be added to sonic-utilities sub module.
+These CLI commands support user to configure auto negotiation mode, advertised speeds, interface type， advertised interface types for a given interface as well as show port auto negotiation configuration.
 See detail description in section [CLI Enhancements](#cli-enhancements).
+- A few new fields will be added to existing table in APP_DB and CONFIG_DB to support auto negotiation attributes.
+See detail description in section [Config DB Enhancements](#config-db-enhancements) and [Application DB Enhancements](#application-db-enhancements).
+- DB migrator need handle the existing autoneg configuration and migrate to the new configuration.
+See detail description in section [DB Migrator Enhancements](#db-migrator-enhancements)
 - Port speed setting flow will be changed in orchagent of sonic-swss.
 See detail description in section [SWSS Enhancements](#swss-enhancements).
-- A few new fields will be added to existing table in APP_DB and CONFIG_DB to support auto negotiation attributes.
-See detail description in section [Config DB Enhancements](#config-db-enhancements) and [Application DB Enhancements](#application-db-enhancements).

 ### SAI API

 Currently, SAI already defines a few port attributes to support port auto negotiation.
 Please note that `SAI_PORT_ATTR_ADVERTISED_INTERFACE_TYPE` is a new attribute introduced in SAI 1.7.1.
 As SAI 1.7.1 is not merged to master branch at this time, vendors need to implement this attribute in their SAI implementation.
 Vendor specified SAI implementation is not in the scope of this document.
 The related port attributes are listed below: